February 22, 2021

 Unsurprisingly, much of SmartZip’s predictive power comes from social media data aggregation.
 Google search history and certain behavioral cues including liked posts on social media are also analyzed by SmartZip.
 Moreover, the model takes into consideration various consumer data like recent purchases.
 If a person repeatedly buys supplies for home renovation, together with other data points this could mean that the owner intends to list their property at a higher price.
 With such copious amounts of data to analyze, SmartZip helps brokers, lenders, and real estate agents to significantly narrow their target audiences and optimize marketing spend.

-The reluctance to trust new technologies shouldn’t come as a surprise in such a conservative industry as real estate.
+The reluctance to trust new technologies shouldn’t come as a surprise in such a conservative industry as real estate, with this issue highlighted in detail in our article on RPA in real estate.
 Many companies still resort to lengthy feasibility studies that can cost as much as building a predictive analytics platform from scratch.
 Marc Rutzen, CEO at Enodo, an AI-assisted underwriting platform, claims that clients’ skepticism remains one of the most significant hurdles.
 However, as with any other disrupting technology, it’s just a matter of time when predictive analytics becomes an industry standard.

 Other than that, tapping into advanced analytics is not a walk in the park.
 While real estate professionals have been dealing with data in one form or another since ever, in a predictive analytics context data aggregation, cleansing and processing are completely novel processes.
 Getting into them requires a strategic effort on behalf of a real estate company to become data-centric.
-In this case, using predictive analytics is just another logical step.
+In this case, using predictive analytics (of course, complemented with data audits on a regular basis) is just another logical step.

 Some experts argue that the mass adoption of predictive analytics and AI in general is often hindered by messy and siloed data.
 Yes, some conventional datasets may not be standardized and large companies often suffer from their lack of interoperability.
 However, there is currently no shortage of data cleansing service providers.
 Moreover, as we discussed earlier, solid data governance practices should ensure that new data is ready to be injected into predictive analytics models.